Swastika-branding incident first to test new hate crimes law

 Changes to hate crimes law paved the way

-In its original form, U.S. law regarding hate crimes required the victim to be taking part in a federally protected activity such as voting or attending school in order for hate crime charges to apply.
+In its original form, U.S. law regarding hate crimes required the victim to be taking part in a federally protected activity such as voting or attending school in order for hate crime charges to get started.
 Recent changes, thanks to the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act (Matthew Shepard Act for short), have eliminated that requirement, and the Farmington swastika-branding incident is the first case to be heard after the changes.
-Protection from violence based upon gender, disability, sexual orientation or gender identity are added civil rights protections guaranteed by the law.
+Protection from violence based upon gender, disability, sexual orientation or gender identity are added civil rights protections by the law.